Gran Canaria Stadium

-Estadio Gran Canaria is a football stadium in Las Palmas, Canary Islands, Spain.
+Estadio de Gran Canaria is a football stadium in Las Palmas, Canary Islands, Spain.
 It is currently used for football matches and is home to UD Las Palmas.
 It was opened in 2003 as a multi-purpose stadium to become the successor of the old Estadio Insular.

+It was confirmed in July 2024 that the stadium will host matches in the 2030 FIFA World Cup.

 History

 The stadium was inaugurated on 8 May 2003 with a friendly between UD Las Palmas and Anderlecht which was played in front of a full-capacity seats.
 The match ended 2–1 in favour of Las Palmas.
 The first scorer in the stadium was Rubén Castro.

 With a capacity of 32,400 seats, it is the 14th-largest stadium in Spain and the largest in the Canary Islands by terms of capacity (Although not the largest in terms of surface area of the pitch is concerned).

-Starting from 11 November 2014, the stadium went under restructuring works which will last for about 16 months.
+From 11 November 2014, the stadium went under restructuring works which lasted for 16 months.
 After the remodelization, the running track was removed to turn the venue into a football-specific stadium, with the seats closer to the playing ground.

+The Island Government has approved funds to upgrade the stadium as it prepares to host matches for the FIFA World Cup in 2030 to over 40,000.